Nongame Fish, Reptile, Amphibian and Aquatic Invertebrate Regulations

 - It is illegal to use SCUBA (Self-contained Underwater Breathing Apparatus) gear to take or attempt to take fish.

 - Bow and Arrow (including crossbows) These may be used to take common carp, grass carp, northern snakehead, and gar (fishing license required) during day and night hours (24 hrs.), except from waters stocked with trout.
-Bowfin and catfish may be taken in tidal waters (below Fall Line).
+Bowfin and catfish may be taken in tidal waters (below Fall Line, see page 12).
 Spearguns and poisoned arrows are prohibited.
 Snakehead must be immediately killed and reported to DGIF.
 Must comply with creel limits on fish.

 - Snagging, grabbing, snaring, gigging, and the use of a striking iron are legal methods to take nongame fish in certain waters in certain counties as follows (see creel and length limits table (PDF) for certain nongame fish limits):